Runnable/validate-dockerfile/README.md

   - `Invalid type`
     - You gave us something other than a string

-Line numbers will be returned on `Missing FROM` and `Invalid instruction` errors.
+Line numbers will be returned on `Missing FROM`, `Bad parameters` and `Invalid instruction` errors.
 Line numbers are zero-based.

 ##TODO